 However, a higher body fat percentage can negatively affect performance in athletes.

-Failing to do so can negatively affect training and lead to loss of precious muscle.
+That said, athletes need to approach weight loss with care.
+Failing to do so can negatively affect training and lead to muscle loss.

 It's very difficult to decrease body fat and reach peak fitness at the same time.

-That's because to lose fat, you need to eat fewer calories.
+To lose fat, you need to eat fewer calories.
 This can make training feel more difficult and prevent you from performing at your best.